 New hire training plan

-Perhaps no single employee training plan is more important than what is created for new hires.
+Perhaps no single staff training plan is more important than what is created for new hires.
 A bad hire is an incredibly costly prospect for any business, and for a small business, it’s especially problematic.
 That’s because a small business has less wiggle room in the bottom line.

 According to Business News Daily, poor onboarding is a leading cause of turnover — costing the company as much as 300 percent of the person’s salary for the unsuccessful training and eventual hiring process to fill their position.